exiftool-rb/exiftool.rb/README.md

 ## Change history

+### 1.3.1

+- Added support for StringIO
+- Housekeeping and maintenance changes

+### 1.3.0

+- Added ability reading metadata from IO

 ### 1.2.7

 - Fixed [exiftool-rb/exiftool_vendored.rb#37](https://github.com/exiftool-rb/exiftool_vendored.rb/issues/37) issue where track tags were treated as fractions and were reduced to the lowest term in the output.